mlanza/ai-literacy/201/09-rebooting-your-chatbot.md

 You didn’t have to do it that way.
 You could’ve just said, “Give me a recap,” and let the AI decide what to include and how to frame it.
 You might still get a decent result.

 You choose the granularity of your control.
 The more intentional you are, the more you get things your way.
 In this instance, you organized it in a way that suited how you wanted to carry things forward, continue the work.

+That same idea—how you *frame* the ask—also determines how much information the AI gives back.
+This is where **compression** comes in.
+You can ask for an outline instead of a full summary.
+You can distill a 300-page book into a one-page list of takeaways.
+That’s not just helpful for reflection—it’s also strategic.
+When you’re working with a long input (like a book), a well-shaped summary becomes the delivery vehicle for meaning.
+It gives the AI the *gist* without bogging it down.
+Compression scales the signal without overwhelming the context window.

 ## Reboot the Chat, Intentionally